Rust for real

 - 45 minute talks including Q&A and room change, 30~35 minutes of talk

-You are free to talk about anything related to Rust with a focus on practical real production use.
+You are free to talk about anything related to Rust with a focus on practical real use.
 We want to hear both the success and failure stories to understand where Rust has to improve to increase its adoption.
 Here an (incomplete) list of suggested topics:

 - Introducing Rust in a running project